Honeegee/BrainBytesAI/README.md

 ## AI Integration Details

-The platform integrates with OpenRouter API using the Mistral-7B model for intelligent tutoring:
+The platform integrates with Groq API using the deepseek-r1-distill-llama-70b model for intelligent tutoring:

 ### Features
 - Natural language understanding